Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 MISS PATTY: Visualize, ladies.
 It’s the Thanksgiving Day Parade.
 You’re standing on 5th Avenue.
 There’s a hundred beautiful boys marching in place behind you.

-— The Macy’s Thanksgiving Day Parade is the world’s largest parade, presented by the Macy’s department store chain in celebration of the US holiday Thanksgiving.
+- The Macy’s Thanksgiving Day Parade is an annual parade presented by the Macy’s department store chain in celebration of US Thanksgiving.
+It has been televised on NBC since 1953, and “more than 44 million people typically watch the parade on television on an annual basis” (Wikipedia).
 Miss Patty is referring to 5th Avenue in Manhattan, New York City, where the parade has taken place every year since 1924 (though the route has varied over time).
-It has been televised on NBC since 1952, and I’m placing it in the Film & Television category for this reason.

 PARIS: Dickens.